Introduction

 Garage Door Trim

-Specially designed for garage doors, Garage Door Trim provides robust protection against weather while enhancing curb appeal.
-It’s engineered to withstand frequent use and exposure.
+Designed specifically for garage doors, Garage Door Trim offers robust weather protection while enhancing curb appeal.
+It is engineered to withstand frequent use and exposure to the elements.

 Key Features: